concretesolutions/sunomono/README.md

 ```

-The aFeature and iFeature generator will create an Platform dependent feature.
-For example, the aFeature generator will create the AndroidFeatureName.feature file inside the folder `features/android/features`, the file AndroidFeatureName_steps.rb inside the folder `features/androd/step_definitions` and the screen file AndroidFeatureName_screen.rb inside the folder `features/android/screens`.
+The aFeature and iFeature generator create a dependent feature for each platform.
+For example, aFeature generates the AndroidFeatureName.feature file inside the folder features/android/features, the file AndroidFeatureName_steps.rb inside the folder features/androd/step_definitions and the screen file AndroidFeatureName_screen.rb inside the folder features/android/screens.

 Don't forget about internationalization.
 All the generators accept the option `--lang=pt` or with some other language.